danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

             return df_tmp

-This custom function called *plot_year_stats_bar_charts* will use matplotlib subplots to show separate bar charts of each period Statistic based on  *'Year'* and *'Year % Return'* we want to show.
+This custom function called *plot_year_stats_bar_charts* will use matplotlib subplots to show separate bar charts of each period statistic based on  *'Year'* and *'Year % Return'* we want to show.
 The code is a bit tricky and lengthy to get correct dynamic formatting.
 It requires a statistics dataframe, security class type and security class value as input parameters.

         def plot_period_stats_by_year_bar_charts(df_stats, security_class, security_class_val):